djangofan/WebDriverTestingTemplate/README.md

 ######<a href="http://github.com/djangofan/WebDriverTestingTemplate/blob/master/TODO.md">TODO List</a>

-# Features
+# Implemented Features

-1. For use with JUnit 4.11 or higher
+1. For use with JUnit 4.11 or higher, supporting parameterized tests.
-2. For use with Sikuli 1.0.1 or higher
+2. For use with Sikuli 1.0.1 or higher to test native elements that WebDriver can't control.
-3. Unit tests are parameterized
+3. Unit tests are parameterized.
-4. Will log output to build/test-output
+4. Will log output to build/test-output directory in project.
+This is the Gradle default.
+5. Uses the WebDriver "page object" design pattern.
+6.

 # Configuration Notes